suren179/nestjs-auth-mongodb/README.md

 (based on ENABLE_HTTPS env).

-To enable HTTPS in production we need to get CA authorized certificate files and place these in ./ssl-certs directory (Self signed ones are already included)
+To enable HTTPS in production we need to get CA authorized certificate files and place these in ./ssl-certs directory (Self signed ones are already included).

+Please remember to accept self signed certificates for server app (this app [https://localhost:3000]) before accessing companion web app

 ## Running the Application in Production